 An Exotic Shorthair named Calico plays the evil villain’s sidekick in Cats & Dogs and its sequel.
 Winston on the sitcom New Girl also owns an Exotic Shorthair named Ferguson, a prevalent character on the show.
 Pudge the Cat and Snoopy are two other famous cats of this breed who have made a name for themselves on social media.

 Exotic Shorthairs are popular with everyday families as well.
-They’re low maintenance and loving, playful, and laidback.
+They’re low maintenance, loving, playful, and laidback.
 For that reason, they’re the perfect addition to most families of any size!